Sometimes it’s hard to tell if you have major depression, especially when you’re living with it.

 If you suspect you may have MDD with mixed features, it is important to be diagnosed and treated by a professional.
 In fact, an article on the Psychiatric Times website described Major depression with mixed features as “a diagnostic chameleon.”

 “Mixed features…are caused by the overlap of depressive and manic symptoms, but it’s hard to understand them by reading separate descriptions of these two states.
 It would be like trying to imagine green by studying yellow and blue…

 “Mixed features can look like anxiety, ADHD, borderline personality disorder, or depression with an agitated edge.”

 If you suspect you or someone you love may have MDD with mixed features, it is important to be properly diagnosed to receive the proper medication (such as a mood stabilizer in cases of persistent anxiety or anger).
 Come and see me and let’s get you on the road to emotional stability.

 Satu Woodland is owner and clinician of Mental Health Solutions, an integrative mental health practice located at Bown Crossing in Boise, Idaho.
-She sees children, adolescents, and adults.
+If you would like to discuss the information in this blog further with her, please call 208-918-0958.
+She sees adolescents and adults.
 Information in this blog is not intended as medical advice.
 Please consult your health care provider about decisions regarding your health.